macalinao/sysadmincraft/README.md

 [View on YouTube][youtube]

 Admin your server in Minecraft!
+Inspired by the infamous [psDooM][psdoom]

 SysAdmincraft is a way to monitor your server through a fun interface.
 To kill a process, just kill a monster!
 Memory management is easy -- you can visually see what processes are taking the most memory on your server.
 No more ps, top, uname -a, etc!
 Just connect to a Minecraft server and start managing everything!